edubart/nelua-lang/docs/pages/overview.md

 The preprocessor is much more powerful than C preprocessor, because it's actually the compiler running in Lua, thus you can interact with the compiler while parsing.
-The preprocessor should be used for making generic code and avoiding code duplication.
+The preprocessor should be used for making generic code, code specialization and avoiding code duplication.

 Nelua generates everything compiled into a single readable C file, if you know C is recommended to read the generated C code sometimes